oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 confidentiality of the access token between the front-end and back-end servers; encryption of the token is one such possible measure.

-To deal with access token capture and replay, the following recommendations are made: First, the lifetime of the token MUST be limited; one means of achieving this is by putting a validity time field inside the protected part of the token.
+To mitigate the risk of access token capture and replay, the following recommendations are made: First, the lifetime of the token MUST be limited; one means of achieving this is by putting a validity time field inside the protected part of the token.
 Note that using short-lived